 The second way that the guest/customer might hear, “No problem,” is as meaning that it was not a problem for you to provide a solution to their problem.
-And this points to a confused reversal of the currency of customer service.
-Of course your solution wasn’t a problem–because it was the solution to the customer’s problem!
+And this points to a confusing reversal of the currency of customer service.
+Of course, your solution wasn’t a problem–because it was the solution to the customer’s problem!
 And it’s exactly your job to provide such solutions.
-While it might be your intention–in saying “No problem”–to put the customer at ease, it’s just as likely to create a sense of agitation, or confusion, or lack of closure.
+While it might be your intention–in saying “No problem”–to put the customer at ease, it’s just as likely to create a sense of agitation, confusion, or lack of closure.

-The phrase “No problem” can also harbor the implication that you’ve just done someone a big favour–something you really didn’t have to do, that was a bit inconvenient, a bit of an imposition, but you did it anyway.
+The phrase “No problem” can also harbor the implication that you’ve just done someone a big favor–something you really didn’t have to do, that was a bit inconvenient, a bit of an imposition, but you did it anyway.
 And perhaps now, in saying “Hey, no problem,” there’s also the unspoken assumption, “I know you’d do the same for me.”
 While this may be an appropriate dynamic among friends, or between business colleagues, it really isn’t appropriate for a customer service relationship.
-When we serve our guests, we’re not doing them a favour–for which we expect a return, in kind, somewhere down the line.
+When we serve our guests, we’re not doing them a favor–for which we expect a return, in kind, somewhere down the line.
 We’re doing our job, hopefully in as dignified a manner as possible.